hashicorp/consul/plugin/loop/README.md

 put the loopback address `127.0.0.53` as a nameserver into `/etc/resolv.conf`.
 Kubernetes (via `kubelet`) by default will pass this `/etc/resolv.conf` file to all Pods using the `default` dnsPolicy rendering them unable to make DNS lookups (this includes CoreDNS Pods).
-CoreDNS uses this `/etc/resolv.conf` as a list of upstreams to proxy/forward requests to.
+CoreDNS uses this `/etc/resolv.conf` as a list of upstreams to forward requests to.
 Since it contains a loopback address, CoreDNS ends up forwarding requests to itself.

 There are many ways to work around this issue, some are listed here: